Loading

 • SSO User Handling: The framework is mandatory for all users, including those with Federated Single Sign-On (SSO).
 SSO users without Salesforce MFA registered are challenged via email or SMS OTP.

-• No Network Exemption: Step-up authentication for Report Exports is required even when the user is logged in to Salesforce on a trusted IP or corporate network.
+• No Network Exemption: Step-up authentication for reports and dashboards actions is required even when the user is logged in to Salesforce on a trusted IP or corporate network.

 Why Is Salesforce Making This Change

 In response to evolving cybersecurity threats, we’re enhancing security and data protection.
-Report Export is considered a high-risk vector for data exfiltration.
+Reports and dashboard actions are considered a high-risk vector for data exfiltration.
 The step-up authentication framework provides these benefits.

 • Prevents Data Exfiltration: Step-up authentication is designed to preemptively slow or block potentially malicious data exfiltration.

 • Establishes High Assurance: Step-up authentication supports a new model of High Assurance.
-Report views and report export actions always require additional or stronger authentication challenges, even after a user has logged in with MFA.
+Reports and dashboards actions always require additional or stronger authentication challenges, even after a user has logged in with MFA.

 When Does This Change Take Effect